-- Robert Gould, Non-Executive Independent Director (8 years, 7months) - Ian Olson, Non-Executive Independent Chairman (8 years, 7 months) - Chris Baddock, Non-Executive Director (1 year, 6 months)
+- Robert Gould, Non-Executive Independent Director (7 years, 7months) - Ian Olson, Non-Executive Independent Chairman (7 years, 7 months)

 With respect to 4 (h) (ii) (B):

 It is not Company policy to have a nomination committee given the size of the Board of Gage Roads Brewing Co Ltd. The Board, as a whole, serves to identify, appoint and review Board membership through an assessment process, facilitated by the Chairman in consultation with the Company's external professional advisors.
 During this process, the Board, in collaboration with its external advisors, considers the balance of skills, knowledge, experience, independence and diversity of all candidates.